HiIamJeff/project-bank-credit/README.md

 - Cleaning and transforming monthly data with business logic and geographic information
 - Outputting the results in Parquet for further purposes (analysis or model training)
 - Generating monthly-aggregated reports in CSVs at the end of a job run
+- Firing a self-service report application (built by [Streamlit](https://streamlit.io/)) that shows a choropleth map with various measures and an interactive dataframe viewer
+  - For more details, please check `README.md` in `streamlit_app/`
 - Being able to run jobs for monthly process, full migration (by years), or test mode (with limited records)

 ### Data